 The easiest way to find accommodation in Puerto Rico is through online classifieds.
 Many of these are in Spanish, so having a decent grasp of the language will be useful.

-Word-of-mouth is often the best way to find a good deal.
+Word of mouth is often the best way to find a good deal.
 Expats who are already in Puerto Rico should tap into any network they may have there, even if it's just the owner of the hotel they're staying at.
-Otherwise, expats may want to enlist the services of a real estate agent, preferably a bilingual one fluent in both English and Spanish.
+Otherwise, expats may want to enlist the services of a real-estate agent, preferably a bilingual one fluent in both English and Spanish.

 Renting accommodation in Puerto Rico

 Which utilities are included in the rental is up to the landlord, and should reflect in the price.
 Expats should be clear on this before signing the lease so as not to accrue unexpected additional expenses.
+A typical lease length is 12 months.

 The deposit is usually the equivalent of one or two months' rent, but this varies according to the owner.
 A full inspection of the accommodation is also advised before signing any lease, and if there are any issues that need to be fixed, expats should insist that they are dealt with before the move-in date.
+At the completion of the lease the deposit will be returned in full if the property is left in good condition.

-► For info about employment on the island, read Working in Puerto Rico
+►For info about employment on the island, read Working in Puerto Rico

 Are you an expat living in Puerto Rico?